 Notes

-1 This is a reprint as at 18 July 2003 of the Mineral Sands (Beenup) Agreement Act 1995.
-The following table contains information about that Act and any reprint.
+1 This is a compilation of the Mineral Sands (Beenup) Agreement Act 1995 and includes the amendments made by the other written laws referred to in the following table 1a.
+The table also contains information about any reprint.

 Compilation table